 Elie Hirschfeld's love affair with Central Park began in 1972.
 His parents' apartment offered a view of the lower part of the Park, which was in disrepair at the time.
 "It was sad to see the Park in that state," Elie remembers.

 Thanks to the work of the Central Park Conservancy over the past four decades, the Park is now a beautiful backyard for all New Yorkers, including Elie; his wife, Sarah; and their 10-year-old son, Jacob.
-Elie, who supports Central Park at a leadership level as a member of the Conservancy’s Chairman Circle, describes it as a place in which he experiences the joys of "walking, having a picnic, and watching what's going on."
-The Park has also played a part in nurturing Elie's deep connection to running races and triathlons.
+Elie, who supports Central Park at a leadership level as a member of the Conservancy’s Chairman's Circle, describes it as a place in which he experiences the joys of "walking, having a picnic, and watching what's going on."
+The Park has also played a part in nurturing Elie's deep connection to running races and triathlons, so much so that even after the 2020 New York City Marathon was canceled due to the COVID-19 pandemic, Elie chose to run it anyway, entirely in the Park.
 "This is the most amazing park in the world.
 I love running here more than anywhere else.
 Central Park is endlessly interesting, fun, and exciting," Elie explains.

-In November 2021, Elie's appreciation for the Conservancy's ongoing restoration and maintenance of the Park inspired him to undertake an impressive feat to raise awareness and funds for the organization.
-He participated in an Ironman 70.3 triathlon, an endurance race that began with a 1.2-mile swim at his local athletic club, followed by a 56-mile bike ride and a 13.1-mile run—both of which Elie completed in the Park.
+In November 2021, Elie's appreciation for the Conservancy's ongoing restoration and maintenance of the Park inspired him to attempt another impressive solo feat to raise awareness and funds for the organization.
+He completed an Ironman 70.3 triathlon, an endurance race that began with a 1.2-mile swim at his local athletic club, followed by a 56-mile bike ride and a 13.1-mile run—both of which Elie completed in the Park.
 "I am thrilled to use my joy for racing in the Park to inspire me to continue giving back to it," Elie says.

 Elie understands that while the Conservancy expertly manages Central Park, the public plays an important role.
 He’s motivated to contribute because "the Park needs me, and I want to take care of it."
 But for Elie, being a Park steward is not only about financial support.
 “Volunteering is valuable to the Park.”
 He continues, “For my older son’s bar mitzvah we gave a day of service, cleaning up an area on the west side in the 70s.
 It was very satisfying.”